jewel-theme/image-slider-widget/readme.txt

 == Description ==

-Easy Image Slider Widget - Displaying your image as slider in widget/sidebar area with very easy.
+Easy Image Slider - Displaying your image as slider in widget/sidebar area with very easy.
 Allows you to customize it to looking exactly what you want.

 ### Lite Features
 >